 One of the biggest selling points is that it’s BPA-free.
 Due to health concerns, Tritan doesn’t contain bisphenol A (BPA), BPS, or similar chemicals that many people try to avoid.
 That’s a big reason it became popular in products for kids and the kitchen.

 Eastman also offers a version called Tritan Renew, which includes a percentage of recycled plastic.
-It’s marketed as a more sustainable option, but it’s still plastic—just made with some reused materials.
+It’s marketed as a more sustainable option, but it’s still made of plastic—just with some reused materials.

 Related Article: How to Tell If Plastic is BPA-Free (and Why It Matters for Your Health